Lane Thomas Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 24th in the league.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in the league.

-- The Rockies have a 4.88 team ERA that ranks 19th across all league pitching staffs.
+- The Rockies have a 5.29 team ERA that ranks 24th across all MLB pitching staffs.

-- Rockies pitchers combine to rank 20th in baseball in home runs given up (nine total, 1.3 per game).
+- Rockies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 22nd in the league).

-- Urena (0-1) gets the start for the Rockies, his second of the season.
+- The Rockies will send Gomber (0-1) to the mound for his second start of the season.

-- His last appearance was in relief on Sunday when the righty tossed 2/3 innings against the San Diego Padres while giving up hits.
+- His last time out came on Sunday against the San Diego Padres, when the lefty threw six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.